 Former film producer Harvey Weinstein appears in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, California, USA, 04 October 2022.
 Harvey Weinstein was extradited from New York to Los Angeles to face sex-related charges.
 Etienne Laurent/Pool via REUTERS

-Weinstein, the man who became the face of #MeToo allegations five years ago, is serving a 23-year prison sentence for sex crimes in New York.
+Weinstein, the man who became the face of #MeToo allegations five years ago, is currently serving a 23-year prison sentence for sex crimes in New York.
 He is now on trial in Los Angeles on 11 charges of rape and sexual assault and has pleaded not guilty.